openresty/docker-openresty/README.md

 docker build -f xenial/Dockerfile --build-arg "RESTY_CONFIG_OPTIONS_MORE=--with-luajit-xcflags='-mno-sse4.2'" .
 ```

-* All of the image flavors use `OpenSSL 1.1.0h`.
-Be careful of compatibility between
-  your `opm` and LuaRocks packages -- they must all use the same OpenSSL version.
+* OpenResty's OpenSSL library version must be compatible with your `opm` and LuaRocks packages' version.
+At minimum, the numeric portion should be the same (e.g. `1.1.1`).
+The image label `resty_openssl_version` indicates this value.

-* The `1.13.6.2-alpine` is built from `OpenSSL 1.0.2.k` because of build issues on Alpine.
+* The `1.13.6.2-alpine` is built from `OpenSSL 1.0.2r` because of build issues on Alpine. `1.15.8.1-alpine` is built from `OpenSSL 1.1.1c` on `Alpine 3.9`.

 * The `SIGQUIT` signal will be sent to nginx to stop this container, to give it an opportunity to stop gracefully (i.e, finish processing active connections).
 The Docker default is `SIGTERM`, which immediately terminates active connections.
 Note that if your configuration listens on UNIX domain sockets, this means that you'll need to manually remove the socket file upon shutdown, due to [nginx bug #753](https://trac.nginx.org/nginx/ticket/753).